DALE HUNTER – OWNER, PRESIDENT & HEAD COACH

 In 2011, Hunter left the Knights to become Head Coach of the Washington Capitals of the National Hockey League, but announced at the end of the season that he would be returning to London for the 2012-2013 season.
 He then guided the Knights to their third OHL Championship, and second in a row.

-In July 2013, Hockey Canada announced that Dale would coach the U18 Men’s team at the Memorial of Ivan Hlinka Tournament in Czech Republic and Slovakia in August.
+In July 2013, Hockey Canada announced that Dale would coach the U18 Men’s team at the Ivan Hlinka Tournament in Czech Republic and Slovakia in August.
 Dale lead the team to their sixth consecutive Gold medal after a 4-0 win over Team USA.

 Hunter has worked with NHLer’s such as Rick Nash, Corey Perry, Brandon Prust, Dave Bolland, Sam Gagner, Patrick Kane, Olli Maatta and Bo Horvat.
 During his time with London, he has also coached three 1st Overall NHL Draft Picks during their draft year (Rick Nash in 2002, Patrick Kane in 2007 and John Tavares in 2009).
 In the offseason Hunter enjoys horse-racing, farming and golf.